typst/packages/packages/preview/optimal-ovgu-thesis/0.1.0/README.md

 ```

 ## Logos on the title page
-Faculty header logos are available as svg in `assets/figure/optimal-ovgu-thesis`.
-See [cd.ovgu.de](https://www.cd.ovgu.de/Fakult%C3%A4ten.html) for more information regarding the OvGU corporate design.
+The header- and organisation-logo can be set in the `metadata.typ` file (see example below).
+There are two example logo files in `assets/figure/optimal-ovgu-thesis`.
+Please refer to [cd.ovgu.de](https://www.cd.ovgu.de/Fakult%C3%A4ten.html) for more information regarding the OvGU corporate design and for the signet and logo of your faculty.

 Header logos are set in `metadata.typ`:
 ```typ